mark-thompson01/MTPortfolio/README.md

 From there, I focused on designing hands-on labs and constructing web pages with detailed screen shots of diverse hands-on projects across platforms.
 From here, my goal is add more labs overtime and to grab a keyboard and skill up.

+This portfolio has undergone a few transformations in it's time.
+Starting out as just a hobby to display hands-on network security projects.
+The original web page layouts were done were basic HTML and CSS, knowledge that I had applied from learning some basics from freecodecamp.org a few years ago.

+The new layout was influenced by a marketing friend that led me to the realization that presentation is everything.
+Laying out a more neatly structured layout for project presentation.

 ---

 ## Why this repo looks “real”